theninthsky/client-side-rendering/README.md

 <br>
 These assets should be downloaded after the user-requested page has finished rendering and is entirely visible._

-### Preloading Async Chunks
+### Preloading Async Pages

-Code splitting has one major flaw - the runtime doesn't know these async chunks are needed until the main script executes, leading to them being fetched in a significant delay:
+Code splitting has one major flaw - the runtime doesn't know which async chunks are needed until the main script executes, leading to them being fetched in a significant delay:

 ![Without Async Preload](images/without-async-preload.png)

-The way we can solve this issue is by implementing a script in the document that will be responsible for preloading assets:
+The way we can solve this issue is by implementing a script in the document that will be responsible for preloading relevant assets:

 _[webpack.config.js](webpack.config.js)_